-Table 2: Assessment of Proposal against Site Specific Merit Test
+Table 2: Assessment of Proposal against Site Specific Merit Test known significant environmental areas, resources or hazards).

-Site-specific Merit Test b) Does the proposal have site-specific merit, having regard to the following: The natural environment on the site to which the proposal relates and other affected land (including known significant environmental areas, resources or hazards).
-N/A. This Planning Proposal applies to the entirety of Waverley LGA.
-This Proposal will not have any impacts on the natural environment.
 The existing uses, approved uses, and likely future uses of land in the vicinity of the proposal.
 This Proposal will not inhibit any proposed development within Waverley.
 The Proposal will ensure that any development for residential units or Proposal seeking an uplift through the Planning Proposal process will provide affordable housing.
+The loss of affordable rental housing will continued to be levied for contributions, as they have historically been done under the ARHSEPP.
 The modest and relatively low percentages proposed to be levied will ensure that the proposals are still economically viable so that the development can still go ahead, and a social benefit can be achieved.
 The services and infrastructure that are or will be available to meet the demands arising from the proposaland any proposed financial arrangements for infrastructure provision.
 This will be assessed as part of any subsequent DA or Planning Proposal that is lodged.
 The Proposal will not lead to any increase in population, only subsequent DAs and PPs will lead to this and these will be dependent on market demand.
 Any proposed financial arrangements for infrastructure provision.
 Any arrangements for infrastructure provision will be secured through a VPA which will be assessed on its merits.